 At one point, Brother and Barbara Ann were sent to stay with relatives in Canada for several months until it was safe for them to return home.
 No one spoke English in the village where they stayed.
 Years later he met a family from that village while visiting William Commanda.
 They recognized each other.

 As an infant and child, Brother gave the family many scares by being so sick that he slipped into comas and was hospitalized.
-Fortunately, Pop had saved Dr. Pontus' life and both the doctor and his wife were the family's physicians until Brother was in his twenties.
+Fortunately, Pop had saved Dr. Pontus' life before Brother arrived.
+Both Dr. Pontis and his wife, also an MD, were the family's physicians until Frankien walked on when Brother was in his twenties.
 They were excellent doctors and did whatever was necessary to keep Brother breathing, most often by modifying his diet.
 He had the usual childhood diseases but they were often life threatening leaving him comatose for weeks.
 And he had rare conditions.
 One remedy not readily available outside the family was kickapoo juice.
 There are 2 varieties: the brown and the green.
-Both were so awful tasting that Brother would rather go to school sick than stay home and be forced to have some kickapoo juice.
+Both are so awful tasting that Brother would rather go to school sick than stay home and be forced to have some kickapoo juice.
 They were extremely effective.

-When Frankie's brother Richard was dying of pneumonia, the tub was cleaned out, lined with clean sheets and filled with ice.
+When Frankie's brother, Uncle Richard was dying of pneumonia, the tub was cleaned out, lined with clean sheets and filled with ice.
 Then Uncle Richard was placed in the tub and given kickapoo juice.
 Within 24 hours he was feeling a little tired but walking around as normal.

 One of the earliest health crises was due to Brother being bit by a spider [unknown while he lived].
 This resulted in a life long blood disorder which left him with low energy at times, and eventually led to his death.